 CGI's services often involve visiting or working at a client's place of business.
-A member-partner working at a client's site must comply with the client's practices and procedures and treat the client's facilities with respect.
-The member-partner must work as efficiently and meticulously as possible and leave the client's premises and property as he or she found them.
-As well, member-partners must use the client's information and systems infrastructures for the sole purpose of the client's contract and protect those infrastructures and information at alltimes.
+A member working at a client's site must comply with the client's practices and procedures and treat the client's facilities with respect.
+The member must work as efficiently and meticulously as possible and leave the client's premises and property as he or she found them.
+As well, members must use the client's information and systems infrastructures for the sole purpose of the client's contract and protect those infrastructures and information at all times.

-Member-partners may also be required to follow a client's code of conduct, in addition to following CGI's Code.
-When faced with an incident that occurs on client premises, member-partners must promptly notify their manager and/or escalade through proper CGI channels.
+Members may also be required to follow a client's code of conduct, in addition to following CGI's Code.
+When faced with an incident that occurs on client premises, members must promptly notify their manager and/or escalade through proper CGI channels.